chinapedia/wikipedia.abstract.en/Page/Literacy.md

 Philippines

-Baybayin_alpha.jpg Laguna_Copperplate_Inscription.gif Early Filipinos devised and used their own system of writings from 300 BC, which derived from the Brahmic family of scripts of Ancient India.
+Early Filipinos devised and used their own system of writings from 300 BC, which derived from the Brahmic family of scripts of Ancient India.
 Baybayin became the most widespread of these derived scripts by the 11th century.

 Early chroniclers, who came during the first Spanish expeditions to the islands, noted the proficiency of some of the natives, especially the chieftain and local kings, in Sanskrit, Old Javanese, Old Malay, and several other languages.[226][227]